Frequently asked questions

 I want to make a complaint about BBC Children in Need.

-BBC Children in Need recognises the fact that receiving feedback from those it interacts with, both through compliments and complaints, is an important part developing as an organisation.
+BBC Children in Need recognises that receiving feedback from everyone with whom our charity interacts – through both compliments and complaints – is an important part of developing as an organisation.

 To make a complaint, please read our Complaints Procedure.

-Thanks to the generosity of our supporters, BBC Children in Need is currently funding around 550 local charities and projects across the UK supporting children and young people affected by poverty and deprivation, to a total value of £35.2 million.
+Thanks to the generosity of our supporters, BBC Children in Need is currently funding around 550 local charities and projects across the UK supporting children and young people affected by poverty and a lack of access to resources –, to a total value of £35.2 million.

 A message is circulating online and via messages that has resulted in a text donation to BBC Children in Need – what do I do?